 They leave a hydrophobic coating on the surface and then you just dry the car as normal.
 It’s that simple!

-That’s why it’s what I’m using at the moment.
-I use a spray sealant called GYEON Wetcoat, which produces a really glossy and hydrophobic finish.
+I use a spray sealant called GYEON Wetcoat, which produces a really slick and hydrophobic finish.

 I’ve also found that far less dust ends up on the paintwork between washes compared to when I’ve been using traditional waxes.